viam-modules/audio/README.md

 ## Model viam:audio:discovery

 This model is used to discover audio devices on your machine.
-No configuration is needed, cxpand the test card or look at the discovery control card to obtain configurations for all connected audio devices.
+No configuration is needed, expand the test card or look at the discovery control card to obtain configurations for all connected audio devices.

 ## Setup
 ```bash